RaspberryPiFoundation/sense-hat-curriculum/en-GB/timer/index.md

    ![screenshot](images/timer-seconds.png)

-+ You can give the Sense HAT a list of 64 colours to display starting from the top left and working down a row at a time.
++ You can give the Sense HAT a list of 64 (8 x 8) colours to display starting from the top left and working down a row at a time.

-    Let's create a list of colours by creating a green dot for each second we want to count, and setting the rest of the 64 pixels to off:
+    Let's create a list of colours by creating a green dot for each second we want to count, and setting the rest of the 64 pixels to off.
+The `timer` variable contains the list of colours to display and starts off empty:

     ![screenshot](images/timer-setup.png)